mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 rather than the targets pushing metrics to Prometheus.
 In the example above the prometheus handler only creates an HTTP handler on the `/metrics` path but it is not actively pushing collected metrics anywhere.

-When an application runs on Kubernetes cluster in a Pod it is usually exposed via `Service` resource that can expose Pods networking ports to the rest of the cluster.
-The Prometheus operator that comes with DKP exposes a custom resource types CRD `ServiceMonitor` and `PodMonitor` that should be used to configure prometheus instance to include a particular Kubernetes service into scraping targets from which prometheus will read the metrics data.
+When an application runs  in a Pod on a Kubernetes cluster it is usually exposed via `Service` resource that can expose Pods networking ports to the rest of the cluster.
+The Prometheus operator that comes with DKP exposes custom resource types CRD `ServiceMonitor` and `PodMonitor` that should be used to configure prometheus instance to include a particular Kubernetes service into scraping targets from which Prometheus will read the metrics data.

-When creating own `ServiceMonitor` it is necessary to include the `prometheus.kommander.d2iq.io/select: "true"` label on the resource.
-Based on this label the default instance of Prometheus installed on DKP will include the `ServiceMonitor` configuration.
-The Prometheus operator allows to run multiple Prometheus instances and the label selector is used to associate service monitors with a Prometheus instance.
+When creating a `ServiceMonitor`, it is necessary to include the `prometheus.kommander.d2iq.io/select: "true"` label on the resource.
+Based on this label, the default instance of Prometheus installed on DKP will include the `ServiceMonitor` configuration.
+The Prometheus operator is then allowed to run multiple Prometheus instances and the label selector is used to associate service monitors with a Prometheus instance.

 In the example below the `ServiceMonitor` instructs the DKP Prometheus to scrape data from the `Service` that matches the